GenomicsAotearoa/hts_workshop_mpi/docs/level2/11_shell_manipulation.md

 ## Modifying file contents using `sed`

 Sometimes making manual changes to text files is tedious, doubly so when working through command line text editors.
 Fortunately, there is a command line tool available which can do find-and-replace operations on files or data.
-The tool `sed` (**s**tream **ed**itor) is used to make changes to the contents of files, either in place or by printing the modified contents to a new file.
+The tool `sed` is used to make changes to the contents of files, either in place or by printing the modified contents to a new file.

 Navigate to the `shell_data/` folder, and inspect the contents of the file `SRR097977.small.fq`.